-The skin is the largest organ of the body and it functions in many important ways.
+The skin is the largest organ of the body and it has many impotrant functions.
 It acts as a barrier, providing protection from micro-organisim, chemicals and UV radiation.
-It has receptors to temperature, touch and pain which signals changes in the environment and keeps us safe.
+It has receptors for temperature, touch and pain which signals changes in the environment and keeps us safe.
 The skin also synthesises Vitamin D3 in response to sun exposure.

 The skin-liver connection

-Improving every skin condition always starts with the gut.
-The digestive system, specifically the liver has a direct influence on skin function and as such it is the most important organ when dealing with skin disorders.
-Everything that enters the body goes through the liver for detoxification.
-The liver detoxifies harmful substances from the bloodstream and eliminates them through the colon or kidneys.
-It also stores vitamins and produces bile, which helps to emulsify fats for proper digestion.
-If the liver is overloaded, inflamed or fatty the breakdown and excretion of toxins is reduced.
-The body is forced to find other channels of elimination such as the skin.
+Improving every skin condition always starts with the liver.
+The digestive system, specifically the liver, has a direct influence on skin function and is the most important organ when dealing with any skin disorder.
+Every substance that enters the body filters through the liver for detoxification and elimination.
+The liver also stores vitamins and produces bile, which helps to emulsify fats for proper digestion.
+If the liver is overloaded, inflamed or fatty, the breakdown and elimination of toxins is reduced.
+The body is forced to find other channels of elimination, such as the skin.

-Eczema, psoriasis and acne are multifactorial conditions that need to be treated on an individual basis, but starting with a thorough liver cleanse and clean eating program is an essential first step in the healing process.
-Foods that adversely affect the skin are the same foods that are responsible for most allergies and intolerances – sugar, wheat and dairy.
+Eczema, psoriasis and acne are multifactorial conditions that need to be treated on an individual basis.
+Starting with a thorough liver and colon cleanse as well as a clean eating program is an essential step in the healing process.